Physical Recovery After Stroke

 Unfortunately, the benefits I experienced related to that heavy leg feeling after slacklining have been temporary.
 While I often feel great the next day after using the slackline and that heavy leg phenomenon is much improved, that benefit fades in the following days.

 However, I can only slackline a few times a month due to weather and time constraints, so I have no idea if a more consistent slacklining routine would be helpful.
-My guess is it would be since more consistent practice is a common-sense approach and improving balance is a critical component to any physical pursuit.
+My guess is it would be, since more consistent practice is a common-sense approach to any physical pursuit.

 How to Add Slacklining to Physical Therapy After Stroke